kittykatattack/hexi/README.md

 }
 ```
 Let's find out how the code inside the `setup` function works.
 We're going
-to be making lots of cats, so it's useful to create a `group` called
+to be making cats - lots of cats! - so it's useful to create a `group` called
 `cats`to keep them all together.
 ```js
 cats = g.group();